charcodelimit/jana/README.md

 Requirements {#requirements}
 ------------

-Jana requires 1 GByte of Memory and a sufficiently recent CPU with at least 1GHz if you don't want to wait too long.
+Jana requires min.
+1 GByte of Memory.
 Less memory may work too, but it requires editing the shell scripts accordingly.